networknext/next/docs/tear_down_dev_staging_and_production.md

 terraform destroy
 ```

-You will be asked to enter a tag.
-Tag is not used when destroying the environment.
-Input _any_ string and press ENTER.

 ## 3. Tear down Production

 Production is an expensive environment to run, so you should shut it down when it's not being used.